WebFiori/docs/routing.md

 The class [`Router`](https://webfiori.com/docs/webfiori/framework/router/Router) is one of the core framework classes.
 The main aim of this class is to create routes to resources and direct client request to them.

-A resource can be a file such as a text file, an image or web page or a complex report that was generated dynamically by gathering data and representing it in a good looking way.
+A resource can be a file such as a text file, an image or web page or a complex report that was generated dynamically by gathering data and representing it in a good-looking way.

 In general, there are 4 types of routes that can be created using this class:
 * Page Route.